sashkalu1777-lab/alexandralu-interview-prep/README.md

 - Generate response.

 ### Upgraded Document RAG (`langgraph-agentic-rag.ipynb`)
 This enhanced version can handle multiple documents simultaneously.
-It integrates version control in Vector Store, formats the outputs of workflow so they are more human-friendly, introduces memory and thread for persistent chat and message management, sets up the logging system to capture key information and retrieval quality for each thread.
+It integrates version control in Vector Store, formats the outputs of workflow so they are more human-friendly, introduces memory and thread for persistent chat and message management, uses LangFuse for real-time monitoring and tracing, sets up the logging system to capture key information and retrieval quality for each thread.

 **Key Features:**
 - Multi-document processing.